Chewy (CHWY)

 For online retail (separate from online marketplaces) businesses like Chewy, gross profit tells us how much money the company gets to keep after covering the base cost of its products and services, which typically include the cost of acquiring the products sold, shipping and fulfillment, customer service, and digital infrastructure.

 Chewy’s unit economics are far below other consumer internet companies because it must carry inventories as an online retailer.
 This means it has relatively higher capital intensity than a pure software business like Meta or Airbnb and signals it operates in a competitive market.
-As you can see below, it averaged a 28.7% gross margin over the last two years.
-That means Chewy paid its providers a lot of money ($71.26 for every $100 in revenue) to run its business.
-Chewy Trailing 12-Month Gross Margin
+As you can see below, it averaged a 29% gross margin over the last two years.
+Said differently, Chewy had to pay a chunky $71.03 to its service providers for every $100 in revenue.

 7. EBITDA

-Analyzing the trend in its profitability, Chewy’s EBITDA margin rose by 3.9 percentage points over the last few years, as its sales growth gave it operating leverage.
+Looking at the trend in its profitability, Chewy’s EBITDA margin rose by 4.3 percentage points over the last few years, as its sales growth gave it operating leverage.

-This quarter, Chewy generated an EBITDA profit margin of 3.8%, in line with the same quarter last year.
+In Q1, Chewy generated an EBITDA margin profit margin of 6.2%, in line with the same quarter last year.
 This indicates the company’s cost structure has recently been stable.

 8. Earnings Per Share